umair-dev09/quickcomdemo/README.md

-# 🚀 B2B Stock Out Alert Dashboard# Stock Out Alert Dashboard
+# 🚀 B2B Stock Out Alert D---
+---

+**⚠️ Important:** Vercel's free plan only supports daily cron jobs.
+We use [cron-job.org](https://cron-job.org) (also free!) for 5-minute auto-scraping.

+---:** Vercel's free plan only supports daily cron jobs.
+We use [cron-job.org](https://cron-job.org) (also free!) for 5-minute auto-scraping.

+--- Out Alert Dashboard